nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   **Workaround:** Do not enable logging and add a breakpoint in the fault handling, or try a different logging backend.

-.. rst-class:: v1-7-0 v1-6-1 v1-6-0 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0

-NCSDK-5156: Size of the non-secure callable area is wrong when the number of secure services exceeds 63 If the number of services is between 64 and 255, the number is too large, resulting in up to 4096 B of wasted space.
-  If the number of services exceeds 255, the hardware configuration becomes invalid.
-  The default number of services is much smaller than 64.

-  **Workaround:** Keep the number of services below 256.

 .. rst-class:: v1-6-1 v1-6-0 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0

 NCSDK-8232: Secure Partition Manager and application building together